MicrosoftLearning/MS-4001-Build-collaborative-apps-for-Microsoft-Teams/Instructions/Labs/1-Get-started-teams-toolkit/1-1-Install-setup-teams-toolkit.md

 ## Task 2: Prepare your Microsoft 365 work or school account

 If you already have admin access to a Microsoft 365 work or school account that is suitable for development and testing, you can use that account to run and debug your app.
-Ensure that you use a tenant that is safe to perform operations in without impacting real users.
+Be sure to use a tenant that is safe to perform operations in without impacting real users.

 Otherwise, you can create a free test account using the [Microsoft 365 Developer Program ](https://aka.ms/m365developers).
 After the setup is completed, the Microsoft 365 Developer Program will provide you with admin access to a tenant that you can use for building Teams apps.

-## Task 3: Configure a Microsoft 365 tenant to upload apps for Teams
+## Task 3: Configure your Microsoft 365 tenant to upload apps for Teams

-Turn on custom app sideloading for your tenant by following these steps:
+Turn on custom app uploading for your tenant by following these steps:

-1. Sign in to the [Microsoft Teams admin center](https://admin.teams.microsoft.com) with your Microsoft 365 admin credentials.
+1. Sign in to the [Microsoft Teams admin center](https://admin.teams.microsoft.com) with your **Microsoft 365 admin credentials**.

 2. From the sidebar, select **Teams apps**, and then select **Setup policies**.